baselrabia/DesignPatternInAction/README.md

 - Easy to test

-### 2- Startegy Pattern
+### 2- Strategy Pattern

-1. Clean up branchaning logic in large clases
+1. Clean up branching logic in large classes
 2. In-depth refactoring

 #### Benefits

 - Simplifies containing classes by removing conditional logic
 - Allows to defer decisions until runtime
-- Makes the clauses using the strategies "pluggable"
+- Makes the clauses using the strategies "plugable"